 Find jicama year-round in the produce section of most supermarkets and Latin American markets.
 Select firm, dry jicama roots.
 The skin should not appear shriveled, bruised, or blemished.
 Once purchased, keep jicama unpeeled in a plastic bag in the refrigerator for up to two weeks.

 To prep jicama before cooking, remove the skin with a vegetable peeler, then cut the white flesh into cubes or strips with a sharp knife.
 No need to worry about oxidizing—jicama does not brown or become soggy after cutting.
 Slice raw jicama into batons for crudité platters, salads, and even sushi rolls.
 Quick-cooking methods such as grilling or stir-frying allow jicama to maintain its crispness—try tossing it in a wok full of veggies or mark it on the grill for char.

-Now that you know how to use it, try these top recipes that showcase versatile jicama:
+Now that you know how to use jicama, try these top jicama recipes:

 This salad is brimming with color and texture from juicy citrus, creamy avocado, and crisp jicama.
 Dark, bumpy kale fits the mood, but you can substitute any lettuce you like.
 We love the pink hue of Cara oranges in the salad, but regular navel or even blood oranges would also work.
 (View Recipe: Kale, Jicama, and Orange Salad)